Europe and Central Asia Region Appeal

 Regional needs and strategy

-In 2022, UNICEF will continue working with country offices, governments and partners to enhance emergency preparedness and response capacities and measures, provide technical assistance and enhance systems for inclusive, child-sensitive humanitarian action.
-Guided by the Core Commitments of Children in Humanitarian Action, focus will be on scaling up national preparedness for sudden-onset emergencies, including natural disasters, conflict, displacements and refugee influx and delivering life-saving interventions in health, nutrition, education, water sanitation and hygiene (WASH), child protection and social protection.
-UNICEF will work with authorities and communities to prepare for reintegration of children returning from Iraq, Syria and other armed conflicts and enhance capacities on disaster risk reduction (DRR), climate change adaptation and risk-informed programming.
-In Central Asia, UNICEF will sustain partnership with the International Federation of Red Cross and Red Crescent Societies (IFRC), further building capacities of government and front-line actors through pre-positioning supplies; improving capacities in shock-responsive social protection, accountability to affected populations, WASH and gender in emergencies, and promoting school safety and youth engagement.
-Inter-agency collaboration on preparedness and resilience will continue through co-facilitation of the regional Capacity for Disaster Reduction Initiative (CADRI).
-Strengthening staff skills on risk monitoring, preparedness planning and humanitarian action, and roll-out of global procedures will remain a priority focus, per the humanitarian review.
-Regional surge mechanisms, supply procurement support and an early action emergency fund will be maintained to enable immediate response to humanitarian situations.
-Emphasis will continue on integrating gender-based violence (GBV) risk mitigation, addressing needs of adolescents, women, girls and children with disabilities in humanitarian settings and knowledge management on humanitarian action.
-Interventions will connect resilience and humanitarian efforts within ECARO’s broader flagship and result areas, ensuring resilience of communities, systems and services to future shocks.
+In 2023, UNICEF will continue working with country offices, governments and partners to enhance emergency preparedness and response capacities, provide technical assistance and strengthen systems for inclusive, child-sensitive humanitarian action.
+The focus will be on scaling up national preparedness for sudden- and slow-onset emergencies, including disasters triggered by natural and climate-induced hazards, conflict, displacements and epidemics/pandemics; and on delivering life-saving interventions in health, nutrition, education, water sanitation and hygiene (WASH), child protection, social protection and social and behavioural change.
+UNICEF will work with authorities and communities to enhance local capacities on disaster risk reduction and climate change adaptation, mitigate the impacts of disasters, strengthen risk-informed programming and reinforce linkages between humanitarian and development programmes.
+In Central Asia and other subregions, UNICEF will sustain its partnership with the International Federation of Red Cross and Red Crescent Societies, further building the capacities of government and front-line actors through pre-positioning supplies; strengthening shock responsive social protection systems (including for cash programmes); improving capacities in accountability to affected populations and in WASH and gender in emergencies programming; and promoting school safety and youth engagement.
+Inter-agency collaboration on preparedness and resilience will continue through co-facilitation of the regional Capacity for Disaster Reduction Initiative.
+Regional surge mechanisms, supply procurement support and early action emergency funds will enable immediate response to sudden-onset disasters.
+Interventions will connect resilience and humanitarian efforts within the broader programme areas, integrating gender-based violence risk mitigation, addressing the needs of adolescents, women, girls and children with disabilities in humanitarian settings and enhancing knowledge management and sharing.

 Humanitarian Action is at the core of UNICEF’s mandate to realize the rights of every child.
 This edition of Humanitarian Action for Children – UNICEF’s annual humanitarian fundraising appeal – describes the ongoing crises affecting children in Europe and Central Asia; the strategies that we are using to respond to these situations; and the donor support that is essential in this response.